cmuxstream/cmuxstream-data/evolving/README.md

 ## Sources and Preprocessing

 Original dataset obtained from [StreamSpot](https://github.com/sbustreamspot/sbustreamspot-data).
-Each line (system call) of the original dataset corresponds to a pair of shingles, one added and one removed from the graph.
+Each line (system call) of the original dataset corresponds to shingles that are added and removed from the graph.
 The shingles are obtained by modifying the
 [StreamSpot shingle construction code](https://github.com/sbustreamspot/sbustreamspot-train/tree/master/graphs-to-shingle-vectors).
 The `chunk-length` parameter was set to 50.

-Each shingle is mapped to a shingle ID for convenient representation in the SVM-light format; xStream can also function with the raw shingles.
+Each shingle is mapped to a shingle ID for convenient representation in the SVM-light format, though this is not a requirement for xStream.
+The raw shingles are present in `shingles.gz`, with the shingle ID implied by the line number (starting from zero).

 ## Format